vaibhavjain882/Documentation/linux-advance/Upgrade-Centos6.x-To-Centos7.md

 preupg -s RHEL6_7

 #From the above you can find what all are the packages and application will be affected by
-this upgrade, if you are ok with it; you can go ahead for the next step. redhat-upgrade-tool-cli --network 7.0 --instrepo http://mirror.centos.org/centos/7/os/x86_64/ --force
+this upgrade, if you are ok with it; you can go ahead for the next step.You will find your all the recommendation in "/root/preupgrade/./" directory

+redhat-upgrade-tool-cli --network 7.0 --instrepo http://mirror.centos.org/centos/7/os/x86_64/ --force

 reboot